Servais de Condé: Varlet of the Wardrobe

 Soon after Mary's arrival in Scotland, in September 1561, Servais de Condé worked in Holyrood Palace lining a cabinet room for the queen with 26 ells of a fabric called "Paris Green".
 The Italian cloth merchant and financier Timothy Cagnioli advanced £500 Scots for the project.
 The English diplomat Thomas Randolph mentions this cabinet as a space to which he was not admitted, where the queen withdrew to write letters and to weep.
 Randolph instead met the queen and her council in her bed chamber.
 Servais made furnishings for the bedchamber, including black cushions, a black tablecloth, and a suite of seat furniture in black velvet in November 1562.
-According to Randolph and Bedford's description of the murder of David Riccio, the cabinet was 12 feet square, furnished with a reposing bed and a table seating three.
+According to Randolph and Bedford's description of the murder of David Rizzio, the cabinet was 12 feet square, furnished with a reposing bed and a table seating three.

 In September and November 1561 Servais made inventories of Mary's wardrobe and the goods of Mary of Guise with her lady-in-waiting Mademoiselle Rallay.
 These inventories were later annotated by Mr John Wood, the secretary of Regent Moray.
 Servais made an inventory of the altar cloths and vestments from the Chapel Royal at Stirling Castle in January 1562, which had been transferred to his keeping at Holyrood along with a parchment Missal and an Antiphonal.

 Servais was made keeper of Holyroodhouse by privy seal letter on 20 January 1565 during Mary's intended journey to Aberdeen taking responsibility from Giovanni Francisco de Busso, an Italian who was supervisor of royal buildings.
 Busso had joined the household of Mary of Guise in 1554.